itszshinnn/pos-inventory-system/readMe.md

 # Features

 ## Login
-- Can login using an Admin account
+- Login using an Admin account
-- Can login using an User/Staff account
+- Login using an User/Staff account

 ![Login](ReadMe/login.png)